-- The availability of low-code and no-code frees the technicians for more difficult work because marketing or other departments can handle most or all of the development of an app or programme, even though information technology still has oversight of the technology.
+The availability of low-code and no-code frees the technicians for more difficult work because marketing or other departments can handle most or all of the development of an app or program, even though information technology still has oversight of the technology.

 Frequently Asked Questions

 A. Machine learning technology is used for a number of financial functions, including algorithmic trading, fraud detection, investment monitoring, and recommendation.
-Financial institutions can use machine learning to improve their judgements around pricing, risk, and client behaviour.
+Financial institutions can use machine learning to improve their judgments around pricing, risk, and client behavior.

-A. ML can assist banks in promptly identifying user behaviour, verifying it, and fast and effectively retaliating to cyberattacks.
+A. ML can assist banks in promptly identifying user behavior, verifying it, and quickly and effectively retaliating to cyberattacks.
 With rule-based fraud detection, machine learning enables real-time skimming through massive volumes of data with minimal human involvement.